How to Practice Active Sitting at Work: Tips, Benefits, and Examples

 Active sitting chairs

 These chairs have a curved or unstable base that encourages using the core muscles to keep your composure.
 It might be the best thing to buy an ergonomic chair since it has adjustable features such as footrests, lumbar support, and armrests to promote proper posture and alignment.
-Some examples of active sitting chairs include the Autonomous ErgoChair Plus and the Autonomous ErgoChair Pro.
+Some examples of active sitting chairs include the ErgoChair Ultra and the ErgoChair Pro.

 Dimensions29”L x 29”W x 46” - 50”H